Estimation of Local Average Treatment Effect by Data Combination

-We then propose a weighted least squares estimator to avoid the minimax objective functional, and improve the stability in practice.
+We then propose a weighted least squares estimator to avoid the minimax objective, and improve the stability in practice.
 Unlike the inverse probability weighted (IPW) estimator \cite{wooldridge2002,Wooldridge2007-vn,Seaman2013-mw}, which is often employed to estimate treatment effects, the proposed estimator directly uses the estimated propensity-score-difference (PSD) as a weight without inversion.
-Therefore, our proposed estimator can also avoid the common issue in the IPW methods, that is, high variance at points with a propensity score extremely close to zero.
+Therefore, our method can also avoid the common issue in the IPW methods, that is, high variance at points with a propensity score extremely close to zero.

-Section 2 introduces the notation and problem settings.
-We also present the identification of LATE from separately observed samples.
-Section 3 reviews the statistical approaches for studying treatment effects when there is no single dataset containing all relevant variables.
-Section 4 applies some existing methods to our problem setting.
-Section 5 develops a novel estimator that overcomes the drawbacks of the existing methods.
-Section 6 evaluates the performance of the proposed method via experiments using synthetic and real-world datasets.